exercism/java/exercises/hello-world/TUTORIAL.md

 much of what makes up the more valuable conversations on Exercism.

 For now, let's just take a quick review of our solution and see if there's any part of it we'd like to refactor.
-Refactoring is changing the the way a bit of code reads without changing what it does.
+Refactoring is changing the way a bit of code reads without changing what it does.

 Right now, the details of detecting whether the caller of `hello()` has